Hand-reared on the Kent frontier.

 Romney Marsh Wools

-Most recently, Romney Marsh Brewery has collaborated with Romney Marsh Wools, who have ‘accessorised’ our limited edition ‘glass and bottle’ presentation packs.
-Master knitter Sarah Hartles has fashioned 100 beer bottle scarves from pure Romney Marsh sheep wool to adorn our bottled Cinque Porter.
+Romney Marsh Brewery has collaborated with Romney Marsh Wools, who have ‘accessorised’ our limited edition ‘glass and bottle’ presentation packs.
+Master knitter Sarah Hartles has fashioned scarves from pure Romney Marsh sheep’s wool to adorn our bottles.

 Paddy 01797 322269